-Personally, I prefer to only work with highly organised people, but before I perfected my method of going out and finding the people I wanted to work with, I used these techniques to help potential clients work out what they need:
+Personally, I prefer to only work with highly organised people, but before I perfected my direct contact method (this is where I locate, research, qualify and contact people I want to work with), I used these techniques to help potential clients work out what they needed to outsource:

-- Get them to write down everything they do over the next week.
+- Ask them to write down every task they do over the next few days

-- They then mark in orange things that they’ll keep doing for now but might pass over to you later.
+- They mark in orange things that they’ll keep doing for now but might pass over to you later

 They don’t need to colour-code everything of course – they can just mark or highlight the different things.
 I’m just a big fan of lists and traffic-lighting stuff!